Decagon/im-melting/README.md

 ## How to run

 Run `python3 im-melting.py` and follow the on-screen instructions.
-Requires a Google Maps API key to get the directions.
+Requires a Google Maps API key (free) and an AccuWeather API Key (free) to get the directions and getr the weather.

 ## Sample output

 ```
 What is your current location?
 Vancouver, British Columbia
 Where would you like to go?
 Vancouver Aquarium, 845 Avison Way, Vancouver, BC V6G 3E2
-Paste in the accuweather link to the minutecast of your current location: https://www.accuweather.com/en/ca/vancouver/v6c/minute-weather-forecast/53286
 Downloading weather forecast...
 This may take several minutes...
 Out of 4 routes, the best route will only be 0 units of rain
 Subway towards Expo Line to King George (2 mins)